gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 ## X. The Honest Assessment

-Here is the situation as I see it, trying to be as objective as possible:
+Here is the situation as I see it, trying to be as objective as possible.

 **What has been achieved:**

 The Standard Model is a complete, correct theory of all known particle physics.
-It will not be "overthrown" —
+It will not be overthrown.
-it will be extended.
+It will be extended.

 General Relativity is a complete, correct theory of classical gravity.
 It will be extended to include quantum effects.

-The experimental tools —
+The experimental tools
-the LHC, gravitational wave detectors,
+(the LHC, gravitational wave detectors,
-CMB telescopes, dark matter experiments — are extraordinarily powerful.
+CMB telescopes, dark matter experiments) are extraordinarily powerful.

 **What has not been achieved:**